kaw393939/student_python_dev_guide/assignments/03-pytest.md

 - Virtual environment knowledge (from Assignment 1)
 - Understanding of code quality (from Assignment 2)
 - Calculator project from previous assignments

+## Time to Complete
+Expect to spend approximately 3-4 hours on this assignment.

 ## Part 1: Setting Up Pytest for Our Calculator Project